9 Crucial Steps to Alzheimer’s Planning

 Once an application is filed and after pre-application planning, we would designate Bob as the “institutionalized spouse”.
 Because of this label, all assets spent from here on out will be taken from Bob as his Medicaid spend down.
 This essentially provides a shortcut to qualifying for Medicaid, which in turn can save Liz and the family tens of thousands of dollars.

 By speaking with a qualified Alzheimer’s Planning attorney, Liz has gained an education on the topic and is now able to take steps that will save her family many, many tens of thousands of dollars.
-She also has ensured Bob will qualify for additional care services in the home.
-Finally, the Veteran’s Administration may cover a significant portion of Bob’s care, giving them yet another significant benefit.
+She has also ensured Bob will qualify for additional care services in the home.
+Finally, the Veterans Administration may cover a significant portion of Bob’s care, giving them yet another significant benefit.

-Medicaid laws are extremely strict and qualification requirements are confusing.
+Medicaid laws are extremely strict, and qualification requirements are confusing.
 Don’t be intimidated because you don’t understand the laws.
 Not many people do.
 You need proper advice to start saving and receiving the benefits you are entitled to.

 TESTIMONIALS